 Sit down and write out ground rules: use of kitchen, cleaning responsibilities, having friends and family over, TV use after a certain hour, smoking or not, use of shared space, expenses that will be shared or separate, sharing or segregating food.

 Be very specific.
 And be prepared to review those rules with a potential roommate and to require that your new roommate sign a copy of those rules before moving in.
-One easy way to start a comprehensive list of rules is to complete a member profile on Roommates4Boomers, the roommate-matching service for women over 50.

 No matter how uncomfortable, ask your potential roommate to fill out a form giving you permission to run a credit and background check.
 You just never know with people.
 Don’t feel sheepish.
 You have a right to protect your safety, your financial security and your quality of life at all times, especially within the confines of your own home.